Jonny2424/GA-Project-1/README.md

 ## MVP

 - page loads with a word already chosen
-- selected word is in an array
 - waits for user to type a letter
-- checks user input to a value in the array
+- checks user input to the letters in the selected word
 - if there is a match, the letter is shown
 - if there is no match, the letters stay hidden and a stike is added to you.
 - when a strike is made, a body part is loaded onto the post picture